waynodiablo/Oystercard/yelpv1.md

 end
 ```

-To get this test to run, you may also need to add `rspec-collection_matchers` to the `test` group of your Gemfile and run `bundle install`.
+To get this test to run, you will need to add `rspec-collection_matchers` to the `test` group of your Gemfile and run `bundle install`.

 ##### Adding validations – restaurant name length